Theatre history and literature, dramaturgy, playwriting, directing, gender and theatre.

 - Two of the following four courses: Theatre 240, 250, 260, 280.
 One of these must be Theatre 250 or 260; one course in dramatic literature taken outside the department may be substituted for the remaining course.

 - Humanities 210, 220, or 230 (generally used to fulfill the Group B requirement) or two units in one department (other than Theatre) within the Division of the Arts.

 - Theatre 470 (Thesis).

 Divisional requirement of proficiency in a foreign language at the second-year level.

-Students majoring in theatre or combined theatre programs are required to complete two sections of Theatre 162.
-One section for zero credit is required.
-The second section may be taken for zero, one-half, or one full unit with departmental approval.
-Both sections must be completed before a student takes the junior qualifying examination.
+Students majoring in theatre or combined theatre programs are required to complete two sections of Theatre 162 before taking the junior qualifying examination.
+With departmental permission, one section of Theatre 163 may be substituted for one of these sections.
+For stage managers, one section of Theatre 161 may be substituted.
 Students should fulfill this requirement in consultation with department faculty.
 Theatre 162 is also open to nonmajors.

 Theatre 161 - Applied Performance Techniques

-Variable credit: either one-half course or zero credit for one semester.
+Variable credit: either one-half course or zero units for one semester.
 Students will undertake intensive work in resolving acting and production problems, addressing problems of style, and developing techniques fundamental to performance.
 Conference and laboratory leading to performance and followed by written evaluation.
 Credit/no credit only.
 May be repeated for credit with departmental approval.
 Prerequisite: audition or interview required; Theatre 210 recommended.
-Conference-lab.
+Conference-laboratory-studio.

 Theatre 202 - Introduction to Theatrical Design